estersimkova/ADAventurers_proj/index.md

 <img src="./trump-2017.jpg" width="500" />

 2017 started with a peak in Trump's popularity since he began his functions as president of the United States January 1st 2017.
-However then, his popularity dropped drastically and kept decreasing.
+However then, his popularity dropped drastically and kept decreasing, especially since in March 2017 Obamacare was repealed by him as found in our 2017 timeline above.

 <img src="./trump-2018.jpg" width="500" />